microsoft/teams-ai/js/samples/05.chatModeration/README.md

 5. If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
 Otherwise if you are using AzureOpenAI then only keep the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT`, `AZURE_MODERATOR_KEY` & `AZURE_MODERATOR_ENDPOINT` variables and fill them in appropriately.

-6. Update `config.json` and `bot.ts` with your model deployment number.
+6. Update `config.json` and `bot.ts` with your model deployment name.

 ## Interacting with the bot